 The barbell row requires greater tension and postural stability to successfully accomplish a set.
 Because of this, the barbell row will target each of these muscles at a more constant rate and to a greater degree.

 The barbell row can be done with palms up, palms down, or with a wider grip to target the lats and depth of the muscles differently.

-While the pendlay row targets these muscles similarly, there is less time under tension which produces less muscular damage.
-This is due to the fact that submaximal loading is used to generate high power stop-and-go movements towards the apex of the repetition.
+While the Pendlay row targets these muscles similarly, there is less time under tension, which produces less muscular damage.
+This is due to the fact that submaximal loading is used to generate high-power stop-and-go movements toward the apex of the repetition.

 If you seek to target the lats, traps, erectors, rhomboids, and posterior deltoids the most, then the barbell row will be your best bet in this department.

 Related Article: 9 Lat Exercises With Dumbbells (With Pictures)